Pfaffian Calabi-Yau Threefolds and Mirror Symmetry: Introduction

-Although the existence of mirror families for given Calabi-Yau threefolds is highly non-trivial, by following the lead of the degree 13 case, we explicitly exhibit mirror families for Calabi-Yau threefolds $X_{5}$, $X_{7}$ and $X_{10}$ by orbifolding and check that their Picard-Fuchs equations coincide with the expected Calabi-Yau equations, which are supposed to be the quantum differential equations of the initial threefolds.
-However, a generic member of these one-parameter families is quite singular and we could not find any crepant resolution. \\
+Although the existence of mirror family of a given Calabi--Yau threefold is highly non-trivial, inspired by the mirror family of $X_{13}$, we exhibit explicit mirror families of the Calabi--Yau threefolds $X_{5}$, $X_{7}$ and $X_{10}$.
+We verify that their Picard--Fuchs equations coincide with the expected Calabi--Yau equations listed in \cite{van1,van2}.
+A general member of these families is quite singular and it has not been settled yet whether a general member of the families admits any crepant resolution or not. \\

-Section 5 studies a degree 9 pfaffian Calabi-Yau threefold $X_{9} \subset \mathbb{P}(1^{6},2)$, which is isomorphic to some $\mathbb{P}^{5}_{3^{2}}$.
-However, this twofold interpretation allows $X_{9}$ to yield non-isomorphic special one-parameter families, both of which have the same Picard-Fuchs equation. \\
+Section 5 studies a degree 9 pfaffian Calabi--Yau threefold $X_{9} \subset \mathbb{P}(1^{6},2)$, which is isomorphic to a complete intersection Calabi--Yau threefold $\mathbb{P}^{5}_{3^{2}}$.
+This twofold interpretation yields non-isomorphic special one-parameter families, both of which have the same Picard-Fuchs equation.
+These two families may bridge our pfaffian mirror construction and the conventional Batyrev--Borisov mirror construction.\\

-After we posted the preliminary version of this paper to the arXiv, a physics paper \cite{SS} studied open mirror symmetry of pfaffian Calabi-Yau threefolds constructed in this paper.
-It would be also interesting to extend Hori-Tong GLSM description \cite{ht} to our pfaffian threefolds.
+It is worth mentioning a relevant work; based on the results of this paper, physicists M. Shimizu and H. Suzuki studied open mirror symmetry for our pfaffian Calabi--Yau threefolds \cite{SS}.